reactive-python/reactpy-django/README.md

 <!--py-header-start-->

 You'll need a file to define your [IDOM](https://github.com/idom-team/idom) components.
 We recommend creating a `components.py` file within your chosen **Django app** to start out.
+Within this file, we will create a simple `HelloWorld` component.

 <!--py-header-end-->
 <!--py-code-start-->